0xFrian/solidity-journey/README.md

 ### Step 3 - Configure environmental variables

 Private keys are needed to create/sign transactions and API keys to broadcast transactions.
+This project references the private key and API keys from the `info.env` file found in the `settings` folder.

 Users can create free accounts on [Alchemy](https://www.alchemy.com/) and obtain an API key for testnets **Ropsten** and **Rinkeby**.